Site point clouds

 - colouring scheme (for instance, select "Elevation" and set the minimum and maximum range).

 We are currently using 1 km square preclassified digital surface model point-cloud tiles supplied by Swisstopo (see swissSURFACE3D).

 Tiles are organised by commune.
 The Jura Mountains' mapping covers several communes.
-We start with the commune of Saint-Cergue and to be able to position users there is an overview map that marks the point-cloud tiles that are available.
-The main places for each tile are also indicated and linked to using green-coloured "Places" markers on the main map.
+We start with the commune of Saint-Cergue and to be able to position users there is a layer on the main map that marks the point-cloud tiles that are available.

 Using Ubuntu 18.04 LTS, PDAL was set up in a Miniconda3 virtual environment.
 Miniconda3 for Python 3.8 was downloaded: